-During fiscal 2015, the Company incurred restructuring and other charges of \$3,175, which affected both MCE and MDS reportable segments as the Company completed its acquisition integration plan.
-Additionally, during the fourth quarter of fiscal 2015, the Company eliminated 16 positions, primarily in operations, in the MCE reportable segment.
+During fiscal 2015, the Company incurred restructuring and other charges of \$3,175 as the Company completed its acquisition integration plan.
+Additionally, during the fourth quarter of fiscal 2015, the Company eliminated 16 positions, primarily in operations.

 During fiscal 2014, the Company announced a restructuring plan ("2014 Plan") that was implemented as part of the final phase of integration activities relating to the Company's recent acquisitions.
 The acquisition integration plan included the consolidation of manufacturing facilities, centralization of administrative functions using common information systems and processes, and realignment of research and development resources.
 The acquisition integration plan included the elimination of 70 positions largely in engineering, manufacturing and administrative functions.
 Additionally, the Company closed four facilities relocating all related activities to the Company's Advanced Microelectronics Center ("AMC") in Hudson, New Hampshire.
 The Company also completed the first phase of the Chelmsford, Massachusetts headquarters consolidation in the fourth quarter of fiscal 2014.
-These restructuring and other charges associated with the Company's fiscal 2014 restructuring plan amounted to \$5,443 and affected both MCE and MDS reportable segments.
-In the event that the Company is unable to sublease the unoccupied portion of its headquarters complex in Chelmsford, Massachusetts, it will incur nominal, periodic restructuring charges through fiscal 2017 in its MCE reportable segment.
+These restructuring and other charges associated with the Company's fiscal 2014 restructuring plan amounted to \$5,443.
+In the event that the Company is unable to sublease the unoccupied portion of its headquarters complex in Chelmsford, Massachusetts, it will incur nominal, periodic restructuring charges through fiscal 2017.